-One-piece baseball bats, the handle is a separate piece from the barrel and that the two are bonded together.
+Two-piece baseball bats, the handle is a separate piece from the barrel, and the handle and barrel are bonded together.
 The advantage to a two-piece baseball bat is that its design allows the barrel to flex at the point of contact creating a trampoline effect off the barrel.
-Two-piece baseball bats generally have less vibration in the handle due to the separation of the handle and barrel.Adult Baseball Bats: Alloy vs. Composite vs. Hybrid
+Two-piece baseball bats have less vibration in the handle due to the separation of the handle and barrel.

-Adult Wood baseball bats are most commonly made from Ash, Maple, Bamboo, or Composite Wood.
-Maple is stronger than Ash, while Bamboo serves as the strongest and tends to last a little longer.
-Ash is bit softer which allows it to flex during the swing and produce a great whip through the hitting zone leading to better bat control.
-Maple is harder and denser than ash.
-Many power hitters like maple wood bats because of the hardness and stiffness so that they can exert as much force as possible onto the ball.
+Adult wood baseball bats are most commonly made from Ash, Maple, Bamboo, Birch, or Composite Wood.
+Maple is stronger than Ash, while Bamboo serves as the strongest and tends to last a longer than the other wood bats.
+Ash is a bit softer which allows it to flex during the swing and produce a great whip through the hitting zone leading to better bat control.
+Maple is harder and denser than Ash while Birch combines the harder hitting surface of Maple with flexibility and weight that is similar to Ash.
+Many power hitters like Maple wood bats because of the hardness and stiffness so that they can exert as much force as possible onto the ball.
 Composite Wood bats are a mixture of wood and composite materials.
-They are very durable but are not legal in many leagues.The main turn models for wood baseball bats are the: 271, M110, and 243 models
+They are very durable but may not be approved in certain leagues.

 - 271 - Has a slightly larger knob to accommodate the 1 1/4" flared handle.
 The top of the handle is around 15/16" in thickness then slowly goes into a long taper that keeps getting larger in diameter all the way to end of the barrel where it reaches 2 1/2" at the sweet spot.
 The 271 is typically used by players looking to increase bat speed and for those who hit for average.